spencertipping/phi/scratch.md

 just parsers that translate data into backend code, with a loophole for self-reference.
 How bad is that?
 (Not bad, but we want a way to write those parsers within phi itself so we get backend portability.)

+Ok, if phi is a data language, then let's suppose there are two types of data we describe with it:

+1. A storage class, like a `struct`
+2. A reaction, which is a rewrite rule

+Then what we normally think of as a "function" is actually just a storage class: phi doesn't evaluate functions.
+(2) gives us Turing-completeness, albeit in a fairly slow way.
+Then we're back to where we started.

+This language design is going in circles and I'm still not quite sure what we're missing.